Campaign dates

 • one touchpoint should end earlier

-• multiple touchpoints should open on different phases of the same campaign
+• several touchpoints should open in different phases of the same campaign

-The bounded rule still applies: the touchpoint cannot start before the campaign starts or end after the campaign ends.
+One rule always holds: a touchpoint cannot start before the campaign starts or end after the campaign ends.

-If the touchpoint also needs its own before/after messaging, turn on Override Campaign Messages in the same area.
+If the touchpoint also needs its own before and after messaging, turn on Override Campaign Messages in the same area.

-Date overrides become especially important when one campaign contains several touchpoints that should not all be available at the same time.
-They are also useful for layouts such as Advent Calendar, where each touchpoint should open on its own deliberate window instead of sharing one campaign-wide launch moment.
+Date overrides matter most when one campaign holds several touchpoints that should not all open at once.
+They also suit layouts such as an Advent Calendar, where each touchpoint opens on its own day instead of sharing one launch moment.

-The same scheduling logic applies beyond touchpoints.
-Reward attribution slots and some event slot configurations also need to stay within the campaign range.
+The same scheduling applies beyond touchpoints.
+Reward attribution slots and some event slots also need to stay within the campaign dates.

-Touchpoint dates outside the campaign rangeErrorShorten the touchpoint override or expand the campaign window.
+• A touchpoint override falls outside the campaign window — shorten the touchpoint override or extend the campaign dates.

 If validation blocks you, go to Validation & publishing first, then use the issue's explanation and fix path to return to the exact configuration area.